 - Liquid Cargo: 2.62 million gallons of cumulative capacity

 Businesses that ship primarily by road transportation benefit from Paducah’s access to I-24, the high-traffic corridor that runs between St. Louis, Mi. and Atlanta, Ga.
 Major markets such as Nashville, Tn., St. Louis, Mi., Atlanta, Ga. and Chattanooga, Tn. are easily accessible by I-24 as are other major interstates that serve to move goods and products around the nation.
+The central location of Paducah-McCracken County allows businesses to reach 67% of the United States within a 24-hour period.

 Interstate 24 (east-west) runs through the heart of Paducah.
 I-24 makes up the majority of a high-traffic corridor between St. Louis, Missouri and Atlanta, Ga. and provides Paducah with direct access to Nashville, Tenn.
 The following are mileages from Paducah along the corridor: Nashville (135 miles), St. Louis (172 miles), Chattanooga (266 miles), Atlanta (381 miles).
 I-24 provides access to Interstates 40 (east-west), 55 (north-south), 57 (north-south), 64 (east-west), 66 (east-west) and 69 (north-south), within 150 miles from Paducah.

-Paducah’s own Barkley Regional Airport offers twice daily flights to Chicago-O’Hare via United Express, providing one-stop connectivity to over 200 destinations worldwide.
+Paducah’s own Barkley Regional Airport offers three daily flights to Chicago-O’Hare via United Express, providing one-stop connectivity to over 200 destinations worldwide.
 Barkley is tower controlled 365 days a year and features two runways with lengths of 6,500 feet and 5,500 feet by 150 feet wide that can accommodate aircraft of all sizes up through a Boeing 757.

 Barkley is also home to Midwest Aviation, a general aviation company capable of meeting the needs of private aircraft of all types including large corporate jets.
 In addition to providing fuel service, they are an FAA Certified Repair Station, and authorized Beechcraft and Cessna Service Center, complete with avionics repair.
 They can provide concierge services including catering, rental car services and also offer aircraft charter services, including air cargo, as well as flight instruction for aspiring pilots.